 Sam Coffey & the Iron Lungs (http://samcoffeyandtheironlungs.bandcamp.com) are denim vested rock quarry truants from TO with mixed intentions, most of them having to do with shredding and hitting.
 They promised to let us mop their floors whence fame scoops them up.

-Skin Tone (http://soundcloud.com/skin0tone) is Montreal avant-poetry sax-and-thoughts experimental music without fear of convention.
+Skin Tone (http://soundcloud.com/skin0tone) is Montreal avant-poetry sax-and-thoughts experimental music without desire for convention.
 Just hear "Your Call is Important to Us" on our fourth compilation and you'll know exactly what we're talking about.